Back to Blog

 Encryption

 Modern email infrastructure should show 100% TLS.
-Lower numbers indicate outdated systems.
+Lower numbers indicate outdated sending systems or SMTP relays that don't support STARTTLS.
+If you see anything below 100%, check your MTA configuration immediately.

 Delivery Errors